tobiassjosten/tobiassjosten.github.io/_posts/2013-08-16-php-repl-for-symfony-and-drupal.md

 ## REPL for other PHP projects

-With Symfony SE and Drupal 8 I am covering my own immediate needs but not likely all of yours.
+With Symfony, Drupal eZ Publish and generic Composer support, I am covering my own needs but not likely all of yours.
 The loader is open source though, so just send me a pull request for your favorite project!

 Check [the project out at GitHub](https://github.com/tobiassjosten/boris-loader).